ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 CNAME records cannot co-exist with any other data; what happens when both a CNAME and other records exist depends on the DNS implementation, and such configurations might break in unexpected ways.
 If a CNAME is added for continuous authorization, and for another service a TXT record is added, the TXT record might work but the CNAME record might break.
 Another issue with CNAME records is that they must not point to another CNAME.
 But while this might be true in an initial deployment, if the target that the CNAME points to is changed from a non-CNAME record to a CNAME record, some DNS software might no longer resolve this as expected.
 However, when using a properly named prefix, existing CNAME records should never conflict with regular CNAME records.

-It is therefore NOT RECOMMENDED to use CNAMEs for DNS domain verification.
+It is therefore NOT RECOMMENDED to use CNAMEs for DNS domain control validation.

 # Security Considerations

 Both the provider and the service being authenticated and authorized should be unambiguous from the TXT record owner name and RDATA content to prevent malicious services from misleading the domain owner into certifying a different provider or service.

-DNSSEC {{RFC9364}} SHOULD be employed by the domain owner to protect their domain verification records against DNS spoofing attacks that would let a different (unauthorized) entity successfully complete the domain-verification challenge described by this document.
+DNSSEC {{RFC9364}} SHOULD be employed by the domain owner to protect their domain control validation records against DNS spoofing attacks that would let a different (unauthorized) entity successfully complete the validation challenge described by this document.

-DNSSEC validation MUST be enabled by service providers that verify domain verification records they have issued.
-When no DNSSEC support is detected for the domain owner zone, service providers verifying domain verification records SHOULD attempt to query and confirm by matching the validation record using multiple DNS validators on unpredictable geographically diverse IP addresses to reduce an attacker's ability to complete a challenge by spoofing DNS.
+DNSSEC validation MUST be enabled by service providers that verify domain control validation records they have issued.
+When no DNSSEC support is detected for the domain owner zone, service providers verifying records SHOULD attempt to query and confirm by matching the validation record using multiple DNS validators on unpredictable geographically diverse IP addresses to reduce an attacker's ability to complete a challenge by spoofing DNS.
 Alternatively, service providers MAY perform multiple queries spread out over a longer time period to reduce the chance of receiving spoofed DNS answers.

 # IANA Considerations